Pick any day of the year.

 In the US, federal air travel rules from the U.S. Department of Transportation (DOT) state that you cannot be held in a plane stuck on the tarmac longer than 3 hours for domestic flights, or four hours for international ones.
 Past this delay, the aircraft must return to the gate to let passengers disembark.

 The airline must also provide food, refreshments, and access to the lavatories within two hours of a tarmac delay.

-In Canada, according to the new passenger rights rules, airlines can keep passengers in the plane for 3 hours before having to disembark them, regardless of whether it's a domestic or international flight.
+In Canada, according to the amended passenger rights rules, airlines can keep passengers on the plane for 3 hours before having to disembark them, regardless of whether it's a domestic or international flight.

 They can keep passengers in the plane an additional 45 minutes if they estimate that the flight is likely going to be able to take off within this time frame.